stevenmettler/fruit-picker/README.md

 # Fruit Picker

+To run Fruit Picker, you will need Python 3 installed as well as pip.
-To run Fruit Picker, clone this git repository to your desktop, navigate to the directory and run the the following:
+Once those are installed, clone this git repository to your desktop, navigate to the directory and run the the following:
 ```
 pip install -r requirements.txt
 python3 fruit_picker.py [csv file]